-Part A: Create a 3x5 log to respond to your reading in SWP: click Insert Table (3 columns) or download the sample document.
+Baseline Task: Create a 2x8 log to respond to your readings: click Insert Table (2 columns) or download the sample document.

 - In the left column (They Claim), provide a direct quotation from the text.
-It can be something you agree with, disagree with, were surprised by, or have questions about. - In the middle column (I Respond), write a sentence or two explaining your response: what exact connections, questions, concerns, memories, or emotions does the quotation evoke for you, and why?
+It can be something you agree with, disagree with, were surprised by, or have questions about. - In the right column (I Respond), write a sentence or two explaining your response: what exact connections, questions, concerns, memories, or emotions does the quotation evoke for you, and why?
 What memories or experiences that only you have had in exactly the way you had them does this quotation/idea connect to?
 Try to write sentences that only you could write, about exact documents you have written or wanted to write, or classes you took, or comments you received about writing.
 Be as vivid as you can.
-Don't translate the sentence ("I think this means that..."): talk back to it, talk out from it, dig around in your head for a new connection. - In the right column (So, What?), write a sentence or two to explain the implications of this notion: why could this be important to people beyond yourself?
-Again, try not to repeat what the author said or what you already said; think bigger.
-If this idea is true, what might that mean for writing, for studying writing, for students and teachers, for professionals?
-If you disagree, what sorts of long-term problems do you see for writers who believe in such ideas?
+Don't translate the sentence ("I think this means that..."): talk back to it, talk out from it, dig around in your head for a new connection.